StanfordAHA/aha-wiki-page/_pages/11_daemon.md

 ## Using the Daemon

-When doing regressions, you can use the `aha regress --daemon auto` option to tell `pnr` to use the daemon (or launch one if it does not yet exist).
+For aha regressions, you can use the `aha regress --daemon auto` option to tell `pnr` to use the daemon (or launch one if it does not yet exist).